Azure/azure-openapi-validator/docs/body-top-level-properties.md

 ## Bad example

-"extraProperty" is not allowed at top level of the resource model.
+`extraProperty` is not allowed at top level of the resource model.

 ```json5
 "VersionedApplicationType": {